 Opinion: For the purpose of this opinion the Board assumes that the planning commission has final authority to approve or reject the subdivision plat.
 If the membership of the planning commission includes elected officials, then the request for approval is lobbying because approval of the subdivision plat will require a vote by the elected officials.
 If the planning commission also has the authority to make a decision regarding a major expenditure of public funds to support the subdivision, then the members of the commission are local officials, and the request for approval of the plat is lobbying.
-In a scenario where the planning commission does not have the authority to make a major decision regarding the expenditure of public funds on the subdivision, then the request for approval of the plat is lobbying.
-In a scenario where the planning commission does not have the authority to make a major decision regarding the expenditure of public funds on the subdivision, then the request for approval of the plat is not lobbying.
+In a scenario where the planning commission membership does not include elected officials, and the commission does not have the authority to make a major decision regarding the expenditure of public funds on the subdivision, then the request for approval of the plat is not lobbying.
 In a scenario where the planning commission is requested to communicate with the city council or county board in support of the subdivision, the request is lobbying.